hadriansecurity/subwiz/README.md

-                        number of subdomains to predict. (default: 500) --no-resolve          do not resolve the output subdomains. (default: False) --force-download      download model and tokenizer files, even if cached. (default: False) --no-recursion        do not automatically re-run subwiz if it finds new subdomains. (default:
+                        number of subdomains to predict. (default: 500) --no-resolve          do not resolve the output subdomains. (default: False) --force-download      download model and tokenizer files, even if cached. (default: False) --max-recursion MAX_RECURSION
-                        False)
-  -t TEMPERATURE, --temperature TEMPERATURE
+                        maximum number of times the inference process will recursively re-run after finding new subdomains. (default: 5) -t TEMPERATURE, --temperature TEMPERATURE
                         add randomness to the model (recommended ≤ 0.3). (default: 0.0) -d {auto,cpu,cuda,mps}, --device {auto,cpu,cuda,mps}